 7. Join a club or self-teach?

-Club instruction is usually undertaken with a Buddy box system; your Tx is connected to the instructor's Tx with a cable and he can give you or take away from you control of the airplane simply by flicking a switch on his Tx.
+Club instruction is usually undertaken with a Buddy box system; your Tx is connected to the instructor's Tx with a cable (or wirelessly) and he can give you or take away from you control of the airplane simply by flicking a switch on his transmitter.
 It's a very safe and proven method of rc flight instruction.

 If you can't or don't want to join a club, and don't know anyone who flies rc planes, then self-teaching is your only other option, in which case you definitely need my e-book!

-As previously mentioned an rc flight simulator is invaluable in this situation, but there are many electric powered RTF airplanes out there that are suitable for the beginner.
+An rc flight simulator is invaluable in this situation, and there are many electric powered RTF airplanes out there that are suitable for the beginner looking to self-teach.

-Self-teaching with a three channel airplane is easier than a four channel one but many newcomers to the hobby do successfully self-teach with a four channel plane, it's just that the learning curve is a bit steeper.
+Self-teaching with a 3-channel airplane is easier than a 4-channel one but many newcomers to the hobby do successfully self-teach with a 4-channel plane, it's just that the learning curve is a bit steeper.